 commerce and wider possibilities for personal experience

 and development.
 There are also inevitable negative interactions,

 Date of Authorship for this Version

 Hazard, Geoffrey C. Jr.; Taruffo, Michele; Sturner, Rolf; and Gidi, Antonio, "Introduction to the Principles and Rules of Transnational Civil Procedure" (2001).
 Faculty Scholarship Series.
-Paper 2345.
+2345.